semickolon/fak/README.md

 in
 ```

-Retro-tap is not defined as-is.
-It doesn't need to be because (I think) you can make a behavior that emulates it.
+Things like retro-tap and ZMK's `tap-unless-interrupted` are not defined as-is.
+They don't need to be because you can make behaviors that emulate them.
 The exercise of doing so is left to the reader.

 ## Tap dance